Sukhrobjon/Charity-Tracker/README.md

     * [X] 100% test coverage of all routes
     * [X] A conventional UI using Bootstrap 4
     * [X] Pushed live to Heroku
+- You can interact with the app [here](https://charity-tracker-mvp-version.herokuapp.com/)

 - The following **optional** features are implemented: